 So you can use this strategy in your own email campaigns, much like we do here at WPForms:

-And notice we also personalize the email with the user’s name, like we recommend in the first tip.
+Notice that we also personalize the email with the user’s name, as we recommend in the first tip.

 In addition, we add the logo of our company, which adds a personalized touch and assures people that we are the ones sending the emails.